aldente0630/fraud-detection/README.md

 Isolation Forest fitting used 12 cores as multi-threading, but COPOD was fitted with a single thread.
 Random Cut Forest was trained using AWS EC2 `ml.m4.xlarge` instance.

 ## Model Evaluation
-Anomaly scores output by the models have lognormal distributions with long tails as expected.
+Anomaly scores output by the models have log-normal distributions with long tails as expected.

 ![Histograms of Models](https://github.com/aldente0630/fraud-detection-with-unsupervised-learning/blob/03d4bf187332dec8baef687e1fdf4fcafd24466c/images/hist_of_models.png)